Handbook

 • Club teams must comply with rules and regulations set forth by the University, the Rec Sports Department and their National Governing Organization within reason

 Club Sports have access to the Rec Sport’s Development Account.
 This allows clubs to receive tax deductible donations.
 Reimbursement from this account must follow all of the laws and rules set forth by Michigan State University and the IRS.
-The easiest way to use this money is to have us pay an invoice for you or get reimbursed.
+The easiest way to use this money is to have us pay an invoice for you (that’s less than $2500) or get reimbursed.
 Always meet with the Club Sports Director before assuming you can get reimbursed for an expense.
 Never assume anything regarding the Development Account.
 To find out your balance, contact the Club Sports Director.
-Please visit the Club Sport Development Account section for more information.
+Go to page 10 of this Handbook for more information regarding the use of this account.

 How do we get approval to use MSU’s logos on publications/uniforms/etc?